rpfilomeno/tts-player-server/README.md

 The application will start, and you will see a new icon in your system tray.

+## Release Binary

+You can download the pre-built binary for your platform from the [releases page](https://github.com/rpfilomeno/tts-player-server/releases).

 ## API Usage

 To queue text for playback, send a POST request with a JSON payload to the `/queue` endpoint.